python-parsy/parsy/docs/tutorial.rst

 components, and we need a way to be able to test earlier values while in the middle of parsing, to see if we should continue looking for another component.

-The :meth:`Parse.bind` method provides one way to do it (yay monads!).
+The :meth:`Parser.bind` method provides one way to do it (yay monads!).
 You pass it a function that takes the output value from one parser as its input, and returns another parser as its output.
 (An example will help!)
 By appropriate use of closures, plus the :func:`success` primitive to return our values as a tuple,